NDP Socialist Caucus: Policies

 The group is a socialist faction and advocates economic democracy and workers' control, full employment, the nationalization of large industries and the eradication of poverty and homelessness.

 The caucus is anti-imperialist, and condemns many of the actions of the United States' government.
 It supports the Cuban Revolution, the withdrawal of Canada from the North Atlantic Treaty Organization (NATO) and North American Aerospace Defense Command (NORAD), the independence of Quebec, and opposes Zionism.

 Leadership campaigns

 In 2001, the Socialist Caucus ran Marcel Hatch in a leadership challenge against Alexa McDonough.
 Hatch won 120 votes out of 765 ballots cast.
 Bev Meslo was the Socialist Caucus' candidate in the party's 2003 leadership election, winning 1.1% of the vote in the party's first One Member One Vote leadership election, which was won by Jack Layton.

 After an unsuccessful attempt to draft Peter Kormos to run for the leadership of the Ontario NDP, the Socialist Caucus endorsed Michael Prue leading up to the 2009 ONDP leadership election.

 In the 2012 and 2017 NDP leadership elections, the Socialist Caucus endorsed Niki Ashton, on the latter occasion after leading an unsuccessful effort to draft former Ontario Federation of Labour president Sid Ryan as a candidate.

+On July 3, 2025, the Socialist Caucus announced it was running Yves Engler in the upcoming federal NDP leadership election.